-Setting Limit derived credential lifetime to deriving credential Default value No Description When set to Yes, any derived credentials issued have their expiry date limited to the expiry date of the certificate used for derivation.
-Note: Some CAs do not allow control over the time portion of the certificate expiry.
+Setting Limit derived credential lifetime to deriving credential Default value No When set to Yes, any derived credentials issued have their expiry date limited to the expiry date of the certificate used for derivation.
+Description Note: Some CAs do not allow control over the time portion of the certificate expiry.
 When MyID sets the lifetime of the derived credential, the date is aligned with the lifetime of the deriving certificate, but the time may not match exactly, depending on the certificate authority being used.
-Further information See the Limiting the lifetimes of derived credentials section in the Derived Credentials Configuration Guide or the MylD configuration options section in the Derived Credentials Self-Service Request Portal for details.
+Further information See the MyID configuration options section in the Derived Credentials Self-Service Request Portal for details.